jolie/docs/architectural-composition/collections.md

 ![](../.gitbook/assets/collection_comprehensive_example.png)

-We deploy a service that aggregates Printer1, Printer2, and Fax to accept requests from external networks \(e.g., the Internet\), but we want to authenticate the external users that use Printer1's and Printer2's service.
+Our aim is to deploy a service that aggregates Printer1, Printer2, and Fax to accept requests from external networks \(e.g., the Internet\), but we want to authenticate the external users that use Printer1's and Printer2's service.
+In particular, we with the operation `get_key` provided by the aggregator, we allow the user to get the service key to use for accessing the target service.
+Here, for the sake of brevity, we just simulate the authentication.
+Once obtained the key, the client can add it to the request directed to the target service.
+It is worth noting that the key is an extra data added by means of the interface extender, thus when the message is forwarded to the target service, it will be erased.
+Such a fact implies that the target services are not aware of the authentication logics which is totally in charge to the aggregator.

 ```text
 include "locations.iol"